 Mallet putters have been making the rounds of players in the PGA Tour.
 Still, we can see some that are using the classic blade putter.

-A: According to the USGA, players are allowed to bring up to 14 clubs on their bags.
-The types aren’t restricted so you have the freedom to select the variation.
+According to the USGA, players are allowed to bring up to 14 clubs in their bags.
+The types aren’t restricted, so you have the freedom to select any variation.
 So to answer the question, it could be one or two as long as you’re not going beyond the limitations.

-A: In official tournaments, two-way chippers aren’t allowed.
-U.S. golf rules, as set by the United States Golf Association, only allow clubs with one striking face.
+In official tournaments, two-way putters aren’t allowed.
+As set by the United States Golf Association, U.S. golf rules only allow clubs with one striking face.

 Heavy putters have slower swings and better rhythm.
 This is an ideal choice for senior golfers and those with control issues when putting.

-The best putter for bad putters and high handicappers can help a lot in boosting accuracy and distance control.
-With a wide range of options in the market, it can be overwhelming to choose one.
+The best putter for bad putters and high handicappers can help boost accuracy and distance control.
+With a wide range of quality putters in the market, it can be overwhelming to choose one.
 The key here is knowing the types, its features, and how it works.
 Can you handle the weight of a steel putter or do you need a lighter one.
 Forgiving or not?
 From there, you can select which one suits your stroke technique and putting needs.
 Everyone is different low handicappers, high, mid, ladies, men, seniors, and youths; everyone is just aiming to get the ball in the hole with the least amount of shots.